xlucas/vmgstat/README.md

   * `MShaH` : total COW (Copy-On-Write) memory on the host, in GB.
   * `MSwaH` : total memory swapped out on the host, in GB.
   * `MUnmH` : total unmapped memory on the host, in GB.
-  * `MUseH` : total consumed memory in on the host, in GB.
+  * `MUseH` : total consumed memory on the host, in GB.

 ## Contribute